Basejump-AI/basejump-docs/sidebar-options/member-options/chat.md

 ![Verified result example](/images/chat/verified_result.png)

 Verifying a result will add that result to the cache, which means it will return instantly for other users once it has been added.
-These verified results can also be unverified if another user disagrees that this information looks correct.
-However, a user has to be at the same RBAC role level or greater as the other user to unverify.
-For example, if the user is a Member, they can't unverify an Admin's verified result.

 There are 2 types of semantically similar results that can be returned in the cache:
 - Identical: These results will return the same information as was originally cached if it is current within the last day.
 If it is older than 1 day, then the result is refreshed.